Autodesk-Forge/forge-buckets-tools/README.md

 2. **On the left** side you'll find all the **OSS** related functionality: listing all your **buckets** and **files**, creating new **buckets**, uploading/downloading **files** \
 When translating to the **OBJ** format then what will be included in that file depends on the object selection in the **Hieararchy Tree** (if no object is selected then the whole file will be translated) - all other translations will translate the whole file no matter which objects are selected

-3. **In the center** you'll find all the **Model Derivative** fiunctionality: showing the **hierarchy** of inside the file, providing **translations** available for the given file, and showing **meta data** for selected component \
+3. **In the center** you'll find all the **Model Derivative** functionality: showing the **hierarchy** of objects inside the file, providing **translations** available for the given file, and showing **meta data** for selected component \
-using the **Delete** button you can delete the current manifest of the file - it can be useful if the translation failed for a given file and you want to try it again (maybe in the meantime you uploaded a new version of the file)
+Using the **Delete** button you can delete the current manifest of the file - it can be useful if the translation failed for a given file and you want to try it again (maybe in the meantime you also uploaded a new version of the file under the same name so you do need a new translatoin)

 4. **On the right** side you'll find the **Forge Viewer** that will display the model in its default format: may that be **2D** or **3D**